autowarefoundation/autoware.universe/f1tenth/readme.md

-# Autoware Installation on Jetson Xavier NX and F1tenth Record-Replay Demo
+# Autoware Installation on Jetson Orin Nano and F1tenth Record-Replay Demo

 This tutorial provides step-by-step instructions for installing and setting up the Autoware development environment on the F1tenth car.
-The Autoware installation process in this branch is modified from the main one to adapt to the Jetson Xavier NX hardware and software systems.
-One major difference of this Autoware environment is that it runs on `ROS2 galactic` instead of `ROS2 humble` due to the fact that the NVIDIA Jetson currently only supports Ubuntu 20.04 or below.
-To natively build and run autoware without using docker, galactic is used to increase system compatibility.
+The Autoware installation process in this branch is modified from the main one to adapt to the Jetson Orin Nano hardware and software systems.
+This F1tenth branch supports `JetPack 6` on `Ubuntu 22.04`.
+It runs `ROS2 humble` on an slightly modified version of Autoware's main branch from early March, 2024 (f1tenth_humble branch).
 The original [Autoware installation documentation](https://autowarefoundation.github.io/autoware-documentation/main/installation/autoware/source-installation/) from main branch, and the [F1tenth build documentation](https://f1tenth.readthedocs.io/en/foxy_test/index.html)(running ROS2 foxy) are here for your reference.

 This repo also includes a F1tenth Record-Replay demo.
 This demo allows the user to first build a map, record a trajectory by manually driving the F1tenth car, and then perform trajectory following in the `F1tenth gym simulator` or in `real-world` running Autoware framework.
 Instructions for installing the F1tenth gym simulator are provided.
-The approximate time investments listed are based on running Jetson Xavier NX on `20W 6core` power mode.
+The approximate time investments listed are based on running Jetson Orin Nano on the default`15W` power mode.

-## Flash JetPack 5.1.1 (rev. 1) to Jetson Xavier NX
+## Flash JetPack6 to Jetson Xavier NX
 (Approximate time investment: 1-1.5 hours)

-There are multiple ways to install JetPack on a Jetson as described in [Jetpack 5.1.1 Documentation](https://developer.nvidia.com/embedded/jetpack-sdk-511).
+There are multiple ways to install JetPack on a Jetson as described in [Jetpack 6 Documentation](https://developer.nvidia.com/embedded/jetpack-sdk-511).
 The recommended ways to install are via the `NVIDIA SDK Manager Method` or the `SD Card Image Method`.
-This repo was tested on JetPack 5.1.1 (rev. 1).
+This repo was tested on JetPack 6.
 Other JetPack versions may also work but have not yet been tested.

 ### NVIDIA SDK Manager Method:
 This method requires a Linux host computer running Ubuntu Linux x64 version `18.04` or `20.04` with `~40GB` of disk space